Skip to main content Skip to main navigation

 National Grid may contact you by text message for a variety of reasons: storm alerts, meter inspection appointments, or service work appointment confirmations.

 Service appointment notifications, meter inspections, and similar notifications will come from 59528.
 Outage alerts will come from 64743 (NGRID).
 Payment or collection reminders will come from 647432 (NGRIDC).
+You can also report fraud and suspicious communications to the FTC.

 Watch out for these red flags that may indicate a scam.